MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/mgmt-streamanalytics-readme.md

 ms.devlang: python
 ms.service: stream-analytics
 ---
-# Microsoft Azure SDK for Python
+# Azure Stream Analytics Management Client Library

 This is the Microsoft Azure Stream Analytics Management Client Library.
 This package has been tested with Python 2.7, 3.6+.